auth0/docs/articles/email/index.md

 ### Blocked Account Email

-If a user's account is blocked, he or she will receive an email saying so.
-The user's account will be blocked if, for a specific IP address, there are ten failed login attempts.
-Once the user receives a **Blocked Account** email, he or she will not be able to log in from that IP address again until he or she clicks on the linked contained in the email.
+If a user attempts and fails to log in ten or more times from a specific IP address, the user's account becomes locked and he or she will receive a **Blocked Account** email.
+Once the user receives this email, he or she will not be able to log in from that IP address again until he or she clicks on the linked contained in the email.

 If the user successfully logs in before the failed login counter reaches ten, the counter is reset to zero.